We know more than we can tell.

 Such is the case with Apple’s late model iPhones, which feature FaceID: a personal facial recognition system that lets a person unlock their phone with a glance.
 Says Apple, “Face ID data doesn’t leave your device and is never backed up to iCloud or anywhere else.”

-But special cases such as that one haven’t stopped push-back against all facial recognition.
+But assurances such as Apple’s haven’t stopped push-back against all facial recognition.
 Some examples—

 - The Public Voice: “We the undersigned call for a moratorium on the use of facial recognition technology that enables mass surveillance.”